 These segments exclude anyone who answered “Don’t know” or “Prefer not to say” in the income question; these individuals are instead included in the “Prefer not to say” segment.
 To allow a way to analyze these respondents alongside those who did give an income answer, we have developed a separate social grading classification which factors in much more in addition to income.
 You can find details of this here.

 To assign respondents to an income quartile, we look at the spread of responses received in that country in that quarter’s wave of research.
-There are three key things to note about this:
+There are two key things to note about this:

 - Respondents are assigned to a segment based on how their answer compares to everyone else we surveyed in their country only, and not against any respondents in any other markets.

 As a result of asking people to select an income bracket rather than entering an exact amount, it is not currently possible to give a precise value for the threshold of each income segment.
-However, we can determine the income brackets that normally contribute to each segment by looking at the Q1-Q2 2017 data.
+However, we can determine the income brackets that normally contribute to each segment by looking at the data from recent waves: